pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part2.md

 | VMware vSphere | ✅ | ✅ \* |
 | Red Hat OpenShift Data Foundation | ✅ | ✅ |

    \* If the underlying vSphere environment supports the vSAN file service, then the vSphere Container Storage Interface (CSI) Driver Operator installed by OpenShift Container Platform supports provisioning of _ReadWriteMany_ (RWX) volumes.
 If you do not have vSAN file service configured, and you request RWX, the volume fails to get created and an error is logged.
-For more information, see "[_VMware vSphere CSI Driver Operator_](https://docs.openshift.com/container-platform/4.12/storage/container_storage_interface/persistent-storage-csi-vsphere.html)" in the OpenShift documentation.
+For more information, see [_VMware vSphere CSI Driver Operator_](https://docs.openshift.com/container-platform/4.12/storage/container_storage_interface/persistent-storage-csi-vsphere.html) in the OpenShift documentation.

 <br></br>